 External Files Causing a WordPress 404 Error?

-I’m trying to find a satisfactory way of adding WordPress tags and theme elements (such as the sidebar) to pages that exist outside of WordPress.
+I needed to find a satisfactory way of adding WordPress tags and theme elements (such as the sidebar) to pages that exist outside of WordPress.
 A non-WordPress page could then appear to be seemlessly incorporated into the site, wherein the layout automatically updates with changes to the theme template files, and could use the same header, sidebar, and footer as a normal WordPress page.

-The first few solutions that I found involved adding a <?php require('./wp-blog-header.php'); ?> line to each non-WordPress page.
-This does indeed allow the page to incorporate WordPress tags, theme elements and styles, but there is a serious drawback to this method because of the way WP identifies pages.
 When you click on the link to a WP page, or enter it into the address bar, you aren’t actually going to a file that resides at that address.
 Instead, WP uses that address as an instruction to pull various database entries and form an index.php page that resides in the WP installation directory.
-For example, while the address for this page appears to be http://www.ardamis.com/2006/07/10/wordpress-googlebot-404-error/ , the actual page is at http://www.ardamis.com/index.php.
+For example, while the address for this page appears to be https://ardamis.com/2006/07/10/wordpress-googlebot-404-error/ , the actual page is at https://ardamis.com/index.php.

 <?php require('./wp-config.php');